 In 1870, the younger Isaac was living on his farm in Guthrie County, Iowa.
 A census worker recorded that the family consisted of Isaac, 23, his wife Anna, 22, and five month old Nellie.

 Four years later, Isaac had returned to Bureau County, Illinois so that his family could care for him during his final illness.
 In his will dated May 28, 1874, there is no mention of Anna his wife.
 She might have died giving birth to their son, Robert, or she could have succumbed to the same disease that later killed her husband.
 Probably tuberculosis.

 Tuberculosis was incurable before antibiotics.
 The disease slowly killed its victims over a period of years.
 In the 1880’s, TB killed one out of seven people in the United States and Europe.
 Sanatoriums provided specialized care for TB patients and prevented the spread of the infectious disease.

 Sadly, both of Isaac’s children may have contracted tuberculosis from their parents.
-The 1880 Iowa Census contains an entry for newlyweds C.W. and Ellen Sutherland in Adel.
+The 1880 Iowa Census contains an entry for newlyweds C.W.
+(Charles Wesley) and Ellen Sutherland in Adel.
 The household included Charles’ mother Margaret, his sister Marriah, and a seven year old boy named Robert.
 His nephew.